-Follow the guidelines below for the Theater Arts Requirements.
+Follow the guidelines below for the Theatre Arts Requirements.

 On a separate sheet, describe ways in which your involvement in the arts has enriched your life.
-Please double- space and limit your thoughts to 500 words. ( See Essay Rubric)
+Please double- space and limit your thoughts to 500 words.
+Essay Rubric

 On a Video (see Recording Requirements), have someone off camera ask the questions listed below.
 Answer them to the best of your ability.
 Video may not exceed eight minutes.